$171,450Average Value$105Average Price per Sq Ft29Homes For Sale

 A trolley stop turned historic trail

 The historic tone that pervades Norwood even sets the foundation for Norwood Park, a linear stretch of greenery that pushes for 19 acres through the heart of Norwood, offering a view of historic homes on either side.
-The paved trail, which runs for 1.7 miles and features the Historic Norwood Trolley Stop, now occupies the site of the former trolley tracks.
+The paved trail, which stretches over a mile, features the Historic Norwood Trolley Stop, now occupies the site of the former trolley tracks.

 Visit the historic trolly stop that once cut through Norwood.